Dmitri-Sintsov/djk-sample/README.rst

 Selenium tests (Firefox, interactive)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Not every version of `Firefox ESR`_ runs Selenium tests successfully due to bugs / incompatibilities of `geckodriver`_,
-so it's not an recommended method to run interactive tests anymore, but you can try.
+so it's not an recommended method to run interactive tests anymore, but one may try.

 Selenium 3.0 or newer requires `geckodriver`_ to run with Firefox, which should be extracted to one of the ``PATH``
 directories or into ``$VIRTUAL_ENV/bin`` directory.